JunhongXu/pytorch-a2c-minecraft/README.md

 but more complex than the first one with two rooms and obstacles.

 # TODO
-1. Implement A2C.
-2. Train A2C on the first environment.
+1. Train A2C on the first environment.
-3. Implement PPO.
+2. Implement PPO.
-4. Train PPO on the first environment.
+3. Train PPO on the first environment.
-5. Test trained A2C on the second environment.
+4. Test trained A2C on the second environment.
-6. Test trained PPO on the second environment.
+5. Test trained PPO on the second environment.

-# Things learned:
+# Things learned and completed:
 1. 09/28/2017: Use multiprocess Process and Pipe to collect data from different processes.
 ```
     from multiprocess import Process, Pipe